ping-sec/blog/ping-sec.com/blog/PING's Homelab Guide - WIP.md

 ![[mobo-full.jpg]]

 Next, I will purchase a Power Supply Unit or PSU, for short.
-I will need DDR4 for RAM, hard drives for storage, 2x CPU's and likely a very cheap video card for graphics.
+I will need DDR4 for RAM, hard drives for storage, 2x CPU's and likely a very cheap video card for hardware transcoding.
 I am rather annoyed that there are few expansion slots, as I would have liked to have space for a 10GBe Network Interface Card or NIC, for short.